egeisik35/UWB-indoor-positioning/README.md

 ## Firmware Setup

-This project uses the official [DWM3001CDK-demo-firmware](https://github.com/Uberi/DWM3001CDK-demo-firmware) from Qorvo.
+Firmware setup is being done using the [DWM3001CDK-demo-firmware](https://github.com/Uberi/DWM3001CDK-demo-firmware) from Uberi.
 The recommended setup uses Docker to ensure a consistent and easy build environment.

 ### 1. Build the Firmware